gtaylor44/Crane/README.md

 -----------------------------
 ## Catch bugs early

-SprocMapper validates that all select columns are mapped to a corresponding model property by default.
+Crane validates that all select columns are mapped to a corresponding model property by default.
 This can be disabled by setting validateSelectColumns to false.
-The below example sets an alias in stored procedure but because no custom column mapping has been setup, it's not mapped and throws a SprocMapperException.
+The below example sets an alias in stored procedure but because no custom column mapping has been setup, it's not mapped and throws a CraneException.
 The same exception message is shown if the property does not exist or a custom column mapping is incorrect.
 Note that when mapping joins, it's important to have accurate 'partitionOn' arguments to avoid mixed results.

 ```sql